How to Learn Data Science with Python

 I learned data science with Python because I was obsessed with understanding trends in my cats’ Instagram account.
 That natural curiosity drove me to learn how to scrape data, put it in a parsable format, analyze it, and output results.
 If I had been trying to do it for school, I would have given up at the first hurdle, or just copy-pasted code without any real understanding.

 While Python is a great language for beginners, it’ll be much easier for you to learn data science with Python if you’re coming at it with a personal fire for understanding and comprehension, rather than just memorizing commands and pasting code.

 Go back to your list of strengths and weaknesses and find the parts where you’re still struggling.
 What burning questions do you have?
 Do you wonder how the weather affects your running times?
 Do you want to understand why there are so many chipmunks in your neighborhood?
 Do you want to dig into the relationship between bird size and their likelihood of going extinct?
 (These are all personal examples, in case you couldn’t tell.)

 Have a look at some online projects to gain inspiration.
 For example, if you want to find some machine learning-inspired projects, Confetti is full of useful examples.
 If you can orient your motivation so the only thing standing between you and the answer to the question you’re dying to find out is your lack of skill, learning data science with Python will pose no obstacle at all.
 You’ll quickly be inspired to learn data science with python and answer those irritating questions.

-Pursuing these kinds of data projects with Python will give you a great grasp of the various statistical methods, data viz charts, and problems you’ll run into on your way to learning data science with Python.
+Pursuing these kinds of data analytics projects with python will give you a great grasp of the various statistical methods, data viz charts, and problems you’ll run into on your way to learning data science with Python.